 The Emergency Department is open 24 hours a day, 7 days a week to meet the health care needs of the community.

 If you are a visitor, the Emergency Department policy allows only one visitor to remain with the patient when possible.
 This is due to space constraints and patient confidentiality.
-If the department is extremely busy, the Emergency Department charge nurse may deem it necessary to ask all visitors to remain in the waiting room.
-Visits to critical and trauma patients may be allowed after the patient’s initial assessment is completed.
+If the department is extremely busy, the charge nurse may deem it necessary to ask all visitors to remain in the waiting room.
+The hospital may allow visits to critical and trauma patients after competition of the patient’s initial assessment.

-For medical/legal liability reasons, the staff of Adams Memorial Hospital Emergency Department does not give medical advice over the phone.
+For medical/legal liability reasons, the Emergency Department staff cannot give medical advice over the phone.
 We are unable to diagnose or make treatment suggestions without assessing the patient, which must be done in person.
 As always, if you feel you have an emergency, please do not hesitate to come to the Emergency Department.
 We cannot make appointments for visits to the Emergency Department.
 Patients are seen by the Emergency Department physician in order of severity of illness or injury.
 We can be reached at 260-724-2145.

 Adams County EMS is comprised of 35 members, including 24 full-time and 11 part-time employees.
 The leadership team at Adams County EMS consists of four EMS shift supervisors who manage the day-to-day issues that arise between the three ambulance crews.